Unbelievable!

 Inspired by ‘the visit’ to Xerox PARC

-In 1979 Xerox granted Steve Jobs and colleagues from Apple a visit to PARC in exchange for several million dollars in Apple stock.
+In 1979, the Xerox corporation granted Steve Jobs and colleagues from Apple a visit to PARC in exchange for several million dollars in Apple stock.
 During the course of several visits, engineers and Apple executives saw demos of Alto technology (complete with windows, icons, graphical user interface, and mouse) which were later adopted by Apple for its Lisa and Macintosh computers.
 Needless to say, the PARC engineers were less than thrilled, as they saw their own company give away technology they had worked on for many years.
-For some it was a betrayal which meant that Xerox had no intention of bringing their inventions to market anytime soon as expressed in the following song from XEROX PARC (the musical) – a duet between Adele Goldberg (then manager of the Learning Research Group @ PARC) and Steve Jobs.
+For some it was a betrayal which meant that Xerox had no intention of bringing their inventions to market anytime soon as expressed in the following song from XEROX PARC (the musical, Act II) – a duet between Adele Goldberg (then manager of the Learning Research Group @ PARC) and Steve Jobs.

 For another version of the same story, see the following link.